If you’re hungry to find out what the fuss is about when it comes to the Porterhouse steak, look no further.

 - Check the temp, taking care not to touch the bone as this will give you a false temp reading.
 The general rule of thumb is that rare is around 120-125f, medium-rare is 125-135f, medium is 135f-145f, and anything above is ruined (!)

-Remember: the steaks rise another 5 degrees once removed from the grill.
+Remember: As discussed in more depth in our guide on how long to grill different steaks, the steaks rise another 5 degrees once removed from the grill.

 - Take a rest: Both you and the steak.
 Don’t rush into cutting it straight from the grill, tent it in foil (with a knob of butter if you wish).
 Allowing it to rest for 3 to 5 minutes before serving gives the juices time to settle, which means you get a juicier, tender meal.